brihulse/advent-of-code-2022/README.md

 This repo has answers for the 2022 advent of code problems I attempt :)

-I'm planning to attempt with python, but will probably fall back to c# at some point.
+I'm planning to attempt with python for learning purposes, but may fall back to something more familiar to save time later on.